HeiderJeffer/RP-Artificial-Intelligence-as-a-risk-and-opportunity-for-the-authenticity-of-archives/README.md

 # Research Method

 ## Data collection

-- Import records from the Swedish National Archives and the Swedish National Heritage
+### Step 1 Import records from the Swedish National Archives and the Swedish National Heritage
-- Optimization: optimize quality of record
-- Digitization: digitize record into computable formats (Doc,PGN,MP4,MP3)
+### Step 2 Digitalization:  convert record into computable formats (DOC, PNG, MP3, and MP4)
+### Step 3 Optimization: optimize quality of Digitalized-Record
-- Extract the relevant information from the Digitalized-Records Name of the record
+### Step 4 Extract the relevant information from the Digitalized-Record
+From the digitalized records extract the following info.:
+- Name of the record
-Type of the Record: (False Information, cultural heritage, or Human Development)
+- Type of the Record: (False Information, cultural heritage, or Human Development)

 ## Data analysis
-- AI in False Information analysis
+### Step 5 AI in False Information analysis
 misinformation = Fake news, False News, Satire news, Disinformation, Misinformation, and Rumer

-- AI Techs in cultural heritage analysis
+### Step 6 AI Techs in cultural heritage analysis
-- AI Techs in humane development
+### Step 7 AI Techs in humane development